olyism/tian-xia/src/pages/index.md

   subheading: Empowering the future leaders and thinkers to contribute towards an
     equitable and harmonious future.
   image: /img/ken-lawrence-tdpmstdpdum-unsplash.jpg
+about:
+  title: About us
+  content: >-
+    The world faces ever more complex and critical challenges.
+In an era of global interdependence, peoples, nations, and cultures must come together to rise above their common hurdles.
+“Tianxia (天下) ” is a Chinese term expressing the idea of a universal civilizational order under which life on Earth may flourish.
+Inspired by this ancient concept, the Tianxia Academy believes in empowering the future leaders and thinkers to contribute towards an equitable and harmonious future.

+    The Fellowship aims to cultivate leaders dedicated to improving the long-term future through macro-strategic work.
+This type of work targets areas that hold great transformative potential on the timescale of decades yet are being neglected by current mainstream efforts.
 mainpitch:
   title: Why Kaldi
   description: >